Hands-on science, persuasive writing and mapping local routes as students investigate changes to speed limits around schools.

 An overview of the purpose and structure of the resource, with curriculum connections.

-Students learn the big picture of New Zealand’s road safety plan, identify local safety features and produce a piece of persuasive writing about can be done to improve safety.
+Students learn the big picture of New Zealand’s road safety situation, identify local safety features and produce a piece of persuasive writing about can be done to improve safety.

 Includes 2 science experiments.
 First, the marble launcher, to learn about speed and force.
 Second, stopping distances.